On Our Way Home: Chapter Two - ProFootballTalk

 I should have been late.
 Somehow, I wasn’t.

 (On Our Way Home continues on Saturday, November 26, with Chapter Three.
-It’s being posted free of charge.
+It’s being posted free of charge, with all chapters here.
 If you feel like paying for it, buy a copy of Playmakers instead.
 Do it from today through December 11, and get a free, personalized bookplate.)